jiexiong2016/GCNv2_SLAM/README.md

 Make sure to edit `build.sh` pointing to your local libtorch installation.
 Edit `run.sh` to check out how to run with GCNv2 or vanilla ORB.
 Check the `Network.md` for the network structure and [link](https://drive.google.com/file/d/1MJMroL5-tl0b9__-OiCfxFP9K6X8kvTT/view) for trained models.

 # Image resolution
-The GCNv2 model is currently trained by image with resolution 320x240.
-This resolution is for achieving the real-time performance on Jetson TX2.
-It is therefore recommended to use the same resolution for other testing.
-I currently added a hacky fix to allow the input to be arbitrary size by simply upscaling the keypoint coordinates.
-It is not ideal, will add model trained with other resolutions later on.
-**Update** Set "FULL_RESOLUTION=1" and use "gcn2_640x480.pt" intead.
+**Update** Set "FULL_RESOLUTION=1" and use "gcn2_640x480.pt" to test with image resolution "640x480" intead.
 It shouldn't have degraded performance now.

 # Demonstration video